 'People can sense when they are lied to'it was obvious that every opposition leader on the stage hoped for a chance to be turned into our president right on the spot,' said Vera Klimova, a devoted Maidan protester, in an interview with The Daily Beast.

 Around 3pm, hundreds of protesters started walking towards the government buildings in downtown Kiev, as opposition leaders announced that today was the last chance to defend the Maidan and prevent Ukraine from turning into a 'police state.'
 The most radical activists began pushing and rocking a bus that had barricaded the way to the Parliament building.
-'I could hear stun grenades go off; some young radicals, must have been tetushki ('provocateurs'), set a bus on fire'that was clear for us, that the [spirit of the] Maidan was over,' said protester Yelena Svetlitskaya. live casino
+'I could hear stun grenades go off; some young radicals, must have been tetushki ('provocateurs'), set a bus on fire'that was clear for us, that the [spirit of the] Maidan was over,' said protester Yelena Svetlitskaya. apartments altea, spain

 It is not yet known whether the activists who provoked the clashes were veterans of the Maidan, or whether they were, as the opposition claims, pro-government youth and soccer fans who were encouraged to provoke the police to violence.
 Ukraine recently passed a new law that would punish anyone found guilty of encouraging fighting to 15 years in prison.